IDGitHubMan/IDGitHubMan/README.md

 ### Hi there 👋

+I'm Isaiah.
+I am a student who mostly programs for fun.
+I'm currently working on not only a Github pages page, but also a python based app that collects a variety of math tools and toys.
+I program in Python, Processing, HTML, CSS, JS, and am learning Pyret among other things.

 <!--
 **IDGitHubMan/IDGitHubMan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.